Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Numerical Simulations

 \subsubsection{Results}

 The comparison results are presented in Table~\ref{tab:comparison}.
-It can be seen that the proposed method outperforms the other algorithms by providing control inputs that satisfy the curvature constraint for all trials.
+It can be observed that the proposed method outperforms the other algorithms by generating control inputs that adhere to the curvature constraint across all trials.

-For the results of the unicycle, the DVF is not taken into account for the comparison of trajectory quality since it is a map from $\mathbb{R}^2\times \mathbb{S}$ to $\mathbb{R}^2$ and hence the integral curves are not the reference trajectories that we consider in this paper.
-Throughout 1000 trials, the control inputs provided by DVF and AVF contain sharp turns that exceed the capability of the unicycle since the curvature constraint is not addressed in \cite{he2024simultaneous,Panagou2017Distributed}, while the proposed CVF-based algorithm provides reference trajectories with control inputs that both satisfy the curvature constraint under the guarantees claimed in Theorems~\ref{thm T} and~\ref{thm convergence}.
+For the results of the unicycle, the DVF is not taken into account for the comparison of trajectory quality since it is a map from $\mathbb{R}^2\times \mathbb{S}$ to $\mathbb{R}^2$ and hence the integral curves do not represent the reference trajectories we consider in this paper.
+Throughout 1000 trials, the control inputs provided by DVF and AVF contain sharp turns that exceed the capability of the unicycle since the curvature constraint is not addressed in \cite{he2024simultaneous,Panagou2017Distributed}.
+In contrast, the proposed CVF-based algorithm provides reference trajectories with control inputs that both satisfy the curvature constraint under the guarantees established in Theorems~\ref{thm T} and~\ref{thm convergence}.

-In the simulation based on fixed-wing UAV, we noticed that although the CLVF in \cite{pothen2017curvature} also generates reference trajectories with curvature bounded by $\bar{\kappa}$, the control inputs violate the curvature constraint for most of the trials since the control laws do not take the limited actuation of the UAV into consideration.
-For the GVF-based algorithm, only 80.5$\%$ of the reference trajectories have bounded curvature and the percentage drops significantly when the UAV is controlled to track the GVF.
-Moreover, the control inputs to track GVF become singular when the UAV moves in the neighborhood of the singular point, which is reflected by the high value of $\omega_{\text{RSME}}$.
-The above-mentioned phenomena reveal the challenge of co-design of the VF and control laws in this research.
-As a tradeoff between reliability and efficiency, the proposed method takes relatively longer time to converge to the target positive limit set.
-Nevertheless, the proposed method successfully guarantees the curvature constraint and generates the lowest acceleration during the convergence, as suggested by the lowest value of $\omega_{\text{RSME}}$.
+In the simulation based on fixed-wing UAV, only 80.5$\%$ of the reference trajectories provided by GVF exhibit bounded curvature.
+The percentage of actual trajectories with bounded curvature drops to 58.4$\%$ since the actual trajectories may deviate while tracking the GVF.
+Moreover, the control inputs of the GVF become singular when the UAV approaches the singular point, which is reflected by the high value of $\omega_{\text{RSME}}$.
+It is worth noting that the CLVF solely integrates the curvature constraint into the design of VF, and generates reference trajectories with curvature bounded by $\bar{\kappa}$ as in this paper.
+However, only 0.5$\%$ of the actual trajectories guided by CLVF can achieve the desired curvature bound, since it requires overly large angular velocity to track the CLVF when deviation occurs.
+The above comparative study reveals the necessity and also the challenge of the co-design of the VF and control laws as considered in this paper.
+According to the results of the proposed algorithm, both the reference and actual trajectories are provably curvature-bounded in all trials.
+As a trade-off between reliability and efficiency, the proposed method requires relatively longer time to converge to the target positive limit set.
+Nevertheless, the proposed method successfully guarantees the curvature constraint and generates the lowest acceleration during convergence, as indicated by the lowest value of $\omega_{\text{RSME}}$.